 Cystamine and analogues for the treatment of Parkinson's disease

-Parkinson’s disease is an important neurodegenerative disorder for which there is currently no treatment that can halt or reverse degenerative processes.
-In fact, medical interventions and therapeutic options available to patients can, at best, manage certain clinical symptoms, and new therapeutic strategies are critically needed.
+Parkinson’s disease is an important neurodegenerative disorder for which there is no curative treatment.
+Current therapeutic options can, at best, manage certain clinical symptoms.

-Cysteamine bitartrate is currently marketed in Europe and in the United States for the treatment of nephropathic cystinosis under the trade name Cystagon®.
-However, patient compliance with orally-administered Cystagon® is sometimes challenging due to gastrointestinal adverse effects.
+Cystagon® (cysteamine bitartrate) is marketed in Europe and in the United States for the treatment of nephropathic cystinosis, but patient compliance with orally-administered Cystagon® is sometimes challenging due to gastrointestinal adverse effects.

-To pursue the search for a novel therapeutic option for Parkinson's disease, SOVAR and Université Laval are seeking for a partner for chemical derivation of cystamine/cysteamine, co-development of lead candidate(s) or formulation(s) better tolerated by mice (for in vivo evaluation) and humans, licensing, or commercialization of this technology.
+SOVAR and Université Laval are seeking for a partner for chemical derivation of cystamine/cysteamine, co-development of compounds or formulations better tolerated by mice and humans, licensing, or commercialization of this technology.

-The laboratory of Prof Cicchetti is fully capable of performing in vitro, in vivo (in mice and rats), and neurocomportmental evaluation of compounds in animal models of Parkinson's disease.
-They have also been involved in a number of clinical studies analyzing blood samples and post-mortem brain tissue.
+The laboratory of Prof Cicchetti is fully capable of performing in vitro, in vivo (in mice and rats), and neurobehavioral evaluation of compounds in animal models of Parkinson's disease.